CASTLE BRIDGE OPENS UP FINZELS REACH TO BRISTOL

 BRISTOL NAMES CASTLE BRIDGE

-The new s-shaped pedestrian and cycle bridge at Finzels Reach is now called Castle Bridge and opened to the public on Friday 7th April.
-The name was chosen by public vote and the bridge was officially opened and named by Gavin Bridge, director of developers Cubex, and local musician, Barry Walsh, one of the people who originally suggested the name.
+The name – Castle Bridge – was chosen by public vote and the bridge was officially opened by Gavin Bridge, director of developer Cubex, and local musician, Barry Walsh, one of the people who suggested the name.

-The eye-catching structure will be a lasting legacy of the Finzels Reach development – a unique footbridge enjoyed by many users for years to come.
+The eye-catching structure will be a lasting legacy of the Finzels Reach development – a unique footbridge that will be enjoyed by people for many years to come.